Ho Chi Minh City Radio and Television

+Ho Chi Minh City Radio and Television Station (Đài Phát thanh và Truyền hình Thành phố Hồ Chí Minh; abbreviation: HTV) is a media agency under the Ho Chi Minh City Press and Radio, Television Agency.
+Its predecessor was Vietnam Television of the Republic of Vietnam, first broadcasting in 1965 and becoming the first television station in Vietnam.
+After April 30, 1975, the station was taken over and renamed Saigon Liberation Television, broadcasting its first program on May 1, 1975 – marking the official birth of HTV.

+From July 2, 1976, the station was named Ho Chi Minh City Television, and on October 1, 2025, after merge with two broadcaster of Bình Dương (BTV) and Bà Rịa – Vũng Tàu (BRT), and the Voice of Ho Chi Minh City (VOH Radio), HTV adopted its current name.
+From July 2026, the station will be merged with other media agencies (like Tuổi Trẻ and Sài Gòn Giải Phóng) of Ho Chi Minh City to form Ho Chi Minh City Press and Radio, Television Agency (Cơ quan Báo và Phát thanh, Truyền hình Thành phố Hồ Chí Minh).

 History

 The old name of HCMC Television was Saigon Liberation Television that began broadcasting on May 1, 1975.
-Until April 30, 1975, the name was Saigon Television, founded in 1965, broadcast from February 2, 1966, to April 29, 1975.
-At the time, in Saigon, there were two different TV stations immediately adjacent in downtown: the TV station of the US military and Saigon Television.
-While in South Vietnam there were five TV stations, television in the North Vietnam was still in the testing period.
+The station took over from Vietnam Television Network, founded in 1965, which broadcast from February 2, 1966, to April 29, 1975, a day before the Fall of Saigon.
+At the time, there were two different TV stations immediately adjacent in downtown Saigon: the English-language Armed Forces Vietnam Network (AFVN) and Vietnam Television Network.
+While South Vietnam had five TV stations, television in the North Vietnam was still in the testing period.

+On April 30, 1975, Saigon Television went off the air and after a night in Saigon without television, at exactly 7:00 p.m. on May 1, 1975, Le Minh Hien, a journalist from Hanoi, ordered Saigon Liberation Television to broadcast its first television program.

-After Saigon renamed to Ho Chi Minh City in 1976, Saigon Liberation Television changed to its current name.
+After Saigon renamed to Ho Chi Minh City in 1976, Saigon Liberation Television adopted its current name.
 Channel 7 launched in 1986 and first served as a commercial channel.
-On August 23, 1987, a large fire destroyed nearly all of the building, except for the broadcasting department and the archives.
-However, one day later, on August 24, HTV switched to full-time color broadcast.
+On August 23, 1987, a large fire nearly destroyed the entire building, except for the broadcasting department and the archives.
+Nonetheless, a day later, on August 24, HTV switched to full-time color broadcast.

-After the opening of the center building in early 2006 with modern equipment and technology, HTV began its switch to digital operations.
+Following the opening of the center building in early 2006 with modern equipment and technology, HTV began its switch to digital operations.

 The network started broadcasting in HD on May 19, 2013, for HTV7 and HTV9.